Get insight into Scorsese’s ‘The Irishman’ with ‘I Heard You Paint Houses’ author in Scranton on March 23

 In addition to the face tracking, De Niro talked very briefly about having to wear platform shoes to play the much taller Sheeran on “The Tonight Show Starring Jimmy Fallon” last April:

-In addition to De Niro, Pacino, and Pesci, the star-studded cast also includes Harvey Keitel, Anna Paquin, Bobby Cannavale, and Ray Romano.
+Along with De Niro, Pacino, and Pesci, the star-studded cast also includes Harvey Keitel, Anna Paquin, Bobby Cannavale, and Ray Romano.
 No official images or trailers have been released yet, but some behind-the-scenes photos of the production have come out that have been shared around online and turned into fan posters:

 Those who can’t wait for the film to come out can pick up a copy of Brandt’s book, “I Heard You Paint Houses: Frank ‘The Irishman’ Sheeran and Closing the Case on Jimmy Hoffa,” and read the real story, which now includes some updates in anticipation of “The Irishman,” according to the publisher: